SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 1. Where might further apps be defined live in this logical structure?

 1. What other features can you imagine being useful to users and supported by Fiori Elements and annotations?

+1. Which variable have you accessed in the `mta.yaml` descriptor and were has it been defined?

+1. Where has this variable been used?